Lewis J. Liman: Career

 Upon graduation from law school he spent a brief period as an attorney at the NAACP Legal Defense and Educational Fund.
 He was a law clerk to Judge Pierre N. Leval of the Southern District of New York from 1987 to 1988 before Leval was elevated to the United States Court of Appeals for the Second Circuit.
 He then clerked for Justice John Paul Stevens of the Supreme Court of the United States from 1989 to 1990.

 After his Supreme Court clerkship, Liman entered private practice at Cravath, Swaine & Moore.
 In 1994, Liman became an Assistant United States Attorney for the Southern District of New York, where he rose to serve as Deputy Chief of Appeals.
 From 1999 to 2003, Liman was a partner at Wilmer Cutler Pickering Hale and Dorr.
-From 2003 to 2019, he was a partner in the New York City office of Cleary Gottlieb Steen & Hamilton, where he has handled a wide range of civil, commercial, and white collar criminal litigation.
+From 2003 to 2019, he was a partner in the New York City office of Cleary Gottlieb Steen & Hamilton, where he handled a wide range of civil, commercial, and white collar criminal litigation.